samschroe/win-service-updater/README.md

 ![](https://github.com/huntresslabs/win-service-updater/workflows/Build/badge.svg)
 ![](https://github.com/huntresslabs/win-service-updater/workflows/Test/badge.svg)

-Implementation of "core" wyUpdate functionality. wyUpdate is a utility written in .NET for updating Windows applications.
+Implementation of "core" wyUpdate functionality. wyUpdate is a utility written in C# for updating Windows applications.
 We used wyUpdate dependably for years, but couldn't rely on a standard version of .NET across our customer install base.
 Ultimately we decided to reimplement the wyUpdate functionality we used in GoLang.

 ## Goals